Updated: May 22

 Are you struggling to reach customers this year?
 What about worrying about making rent to keep your doors open?
 You're not alone.
-With government-imposed shutdowns and restrictions still underway, small businesses are still cutting costs to remain viable.
+With interest rates rising and other poor economic indicators it can be hard to maintain profitability for the average small business.

 With these 12 marketing tips, you can reach customers, spark their interest, and start attracting fresh leads.
 All while reducing or at least containing your marketing budget!
 You can improve your ROI while growing your business without stressing about overspending.

 Are you ready to kick 2023 into high gear?
 Give your small business marketing the turbo boost it needs with these 12 easy marketing strategies for a shoestring budget.